 Python 3.7.3

-Make sure you run the right version; this class uses Python 3, which is why, in lecture, I’m usually careful to run python3 and, when I’m not, hilarity ensues.
+Make sure you run the right version; this class uses Python 3.

 Testing your Python Programs

 We’ll be using pytest to help us organize tests this semester.
-Last time I showed you how to write tests with assert statements.
+I showed you how to write tests with assert statements.
 But pytest makes things a bit better.
-Last time I wrote:
+Suppose I wrote:

 example_input: str = "Why do I feel bitter when I should be feeling sweet?"